 Developing memorable PR campaigns is an essential part of any successful business strategy.
 This is because PR and marketing efforts help brands to establish a connection with media outlets and reach their target audience.

-2020 saw many businesses either shut down entirely or go back to the drawing board to create a more effective PR strategy to fit the current consumer’s needs and wants.
+2020 saw many businesses either shut down entirely.
+Others went back to the drawing board to create a more effective PR strategy that could fit the current consumer’s needs and wants.

 What is a PR campaign?

-An effective public relations campaign has a clear objective, whether it is raising awareness for a new product or service, informing the public of company news, reaching a larger audience, or improving a brand’s reputation.
+An effective public relations campaign has a clear objective.
+This could be raising awareness for a new product or service, informing the public of company news, reaching a larger audience, or improving a brand’s reputation.
 With strategic messaging, companies can communicate with their target audience and successfully achieve their objectives.
 Successful media outreach is more than just writing a press release about a brand or hosting a fundraiser to raise awareness.
 Media outreach is about taking the extra steps to attract positive publicity, boost sales, and create a positive relationship between a company and its public.